jglovier/jglovier.github.io/_posts/2015-02-28-why-we-fear.md

 The unknown forces you to acknowledge and face all of those things.

-The unknown can be something like a cancer diagnosis, or the loss of a job, or challenges to your beliefs, or a person you meet.
+The unknown can be something like a cancer diagnosis, or the loss of a job, challenges to your beliefs, or a person you meet.

 The unknown is all around us because - lets face it - most of what the universe *is* is unknown.
 That's not just astrophysical meta speculation, it's a reality about the world in which we live.
 Our world is largely unknown, and we have only a small glimpse into very small parts of it.